chef/chef-web-docs/snapshots/release_server_12-1/source/install_server_tiered.rst

 Tiered Installation (DEPRECATED)
 =====================================================

 .. warning:: This topic is deprecated as of the 12.9 release of the Chef servver.
-For the latest information on high availability and how to set up a highly-available server cluster, see :doc:`High Availability: Backend Cluster <install_server_ha>`.
+For the latest information on high availability and how to set up a highly-available server cluster, see High Availability: Backend Cluster .

 This topic describes how to set up the Chef server with a single back end and multiple load-balanced frontend servers.